voyd-lang/voyd/README.md

 **Disclaimer**

-Void is in it's very early stages of development.
-Void is not ready for public announcement or use.
+Voyd is in it's very early stages of development.
+Voyd is not ready for public announcement or use.
 Some core syntax and semantics are subject to change.
 Expect frequent breaking changes.
 In addition, many documented features are not yet implemented.